Search

 Sustainable Drainage Systems and Flood Risk Assessment Guidance

-We have produced a guidance document for developers who will be required to follow it before submitting a Planning Application.
-All sections must be completed, signed and submitted at the time of application.
+We have produced a guidance document for developers who must follow it before submitting a Planning Application.
+All sections must be completed, signed, and submitted at the time of application.
 These completed documents will be required as part of the supporting documents.
 If developers don't do this, the application is incomplete and this will delay the Planning process.

-A copy of the Guidance document can be found below.
+A copy of the Flooding and Surface Water Management Guidance document can be found in the Related Publications section below.